GLOBAL MARKETS-Stocks and forex ride out Turkey shock

 A host of Fed officials speak this week, including three appearances by Chair Jerome Powell, providing plenty of opportunity for more volatility in markets.

+The rising U.S. bond yields and crumbling lira supported the dollar's appeal as a safe haven, prompting hedge funds to cut bearish positions.

-Monday's tumble in the lira saw the yen strengthen, with notable gains on the euro EURJPY= and Australian dollar AUDJPY=.
+The yen likewise strengthened, with notable gains on the euro EURJPY= and Australian dollar AUDJPY=.

 After an initial slip, the dollar steadied at 108.80 yen JPY=.
 The dollar index was down slightly at 91.942 =USD.